Tel 01563 541 961 Mob 07773 979 907 Email Dave of Glencor

 Don't Pay Unnecessary Admin Fees.

-Some websites charge an admin/booking fee if you use them to book your driving and/or theory test.
+Some websites charge an admin fee to book your driving and/or theory test.

-BUT, if you book directly through the DSA website then you only pay for the test.
+BUT, if you book through the DVSA website then you only pay for the test.

-To change or cancel a test without losing your test fee you must give the DSA 3 clear working days notice.
+To change or cancel a test without losing your test fee you must give the DVSA 3 clear working days notice.

 Driving Test